gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.Process/README.md

  1. Graceful techniques are tried first:
    1.1. `End()` method tries to close a main window of the process
    1.2.
-If that fails, it tries to send Ctrl+C (SIGTERM) signal
+If that fails, it tries to send Ctrl+C (SIGTERM) signal to the process
  2. Forceful techniques:
    2.1.
 If graceful techniques fail, `End()` method tries to exit the process (suitable for the current process only)
    2.2.
 If that fails, it kills the process (SIGKILL)